endothermiic/latex-docs/README.md

 # LaTeX documents

-Contains resume / CV and other templates.
+Contains resume and other useful docs.